franekostrowski/franekostrowski/README.md

 -->
 ### ⚡ Fun fact:
 - Vim is my favorite text editor
+- I'm a huge fan of Atomic Design

 ### 📫 How to reach me:
 - <a href="mailto:franekostrowski@protonmail.com">✉️ Protonmail</a>